 You might also find that some drugs don’t serve the purpose you’ve assigned to them, but could serve another.
 Someone who gets stoned to ‘loosen up’ at parties only to spend three hours sitting in the corner not speaking could either stop smoking altogether or find a more suitable pleasure for marijuana to serve, such as the solitary enjoyment of art.

 For myself, I have come to realise I use alcohol to enhance three pleasures I value greatly: the pleasure of food, the pleasure of socialising, and the pleasure of joyous dissipation.
 Those first two pleasures do not require true drunkenness; in fact, they are hindered by it.
 Realising this has been an important part of reducing my overall drinking levels.

 That will leave me a little bit tipsy, but not truly drunk.
-If, however, I continue drinking at this point, all is lost.
-I have learned from experience that after a fourth glass of wine, something happens in my brain that means I am almost certain to finish that bottle and likely start on another.
-Once drunk, I will also start eating again, but with far less enjoyment than before and likely to excess, so that I end up feeling sick and overfed.
+But if I continue drinking at this point, all is lost.
+I have learned from experience that after the fourth glass of wine, something happens in my brain that means I am almost certain to finish that bottle and likely start on another.
+Once drunk, I will also start eating again, but with far less delight than before.
+I will probably eat to excess so that I feel sick and overfed.
 The next morning I will be groggy, tired, and depressed, meaning anything I have to do that day will feel like a chore.

-So, starting from the principle that alcohol is a pleasure tool, I can conclude that I shouldn’t have more than two or three glasses of wine with a meal to maximise my pleasure.
-Notice that this is not based on moralising or even health concerns, but solely on increasing enjoyment of food and wine.
+So, starting from the principle that alcohol is a pleasure tool, I can conclude that I shouldn’t have more than two or three glasses of wine with a meal if I want to maximise my pleasure.
+Notice that this is not based on moralising, or even health concerns, but solely on increasing enjoyment of food and wine.

 So, in case you were wondering, that’s how Kinch thinks we should think about drugs.